 The SaaS model provides software deployment solutions from simple to complex Web applications via the Internet.
 A virtual server can be assigned for deployment.
-The development team can choose to install the technology stack they are using on this virtual server and set up configurations based on their technical requirement.
+The development team can choose to install the technology stack on this virtual server and set up configurations based on their technical requirement.

-The solution is best suited for small scale companies who do not want to invest in Infrastructure, yet build Web application / software and host it on the cloud.
-The payment structure or subscription for SaaS is pay-per-use which is a cost effective solution for them.
+The solution is best suited for small-scale companies who do not want to invest in Infrastructure yet build Web applications/software and host it on the cloud.
+The payment structure or subscription for SaaS is pay-per-use, a cost-effective solution for them.

 Platform as a Service (PaaS)

 The PaaS model is an enhanced version of SaaS.
-The model provides platform specific services to the companies to set up their IT infrastructure.
-It is more of the technology stack that is supported by the PaaS provider.
-The solutions offered by them include all the frameworks, hardware configurations, database requirements of the vendors.
+The model provides platform-specific services to the companies to set up their IT infrastructure.
+It is more of the technology stack supported by the PaaS provider.
+The solutions offered by them include all the frameworks, hardware configurations, and database requirements of the vendors.

-Google App Engine, Windows Azure, AWS Elastic Beanstalk, Force.com and Heroku are some of the examples of the PaaS model.
+Google App Engine, Windows Azure, AWS Elastic Beanstalk, Force.com, and Heroku are some examples of the PaaS model.

 Infrastructure as a Service (IaaS)

-The IaaS model provides a complete infrastructure solution to large scale companies.
-Companies who are into embedded technology which is hardware driven or the companies provide solutions in gaming software development require the IaaS model.
-CPU configuration, networking capacity and hardware configurations are most specific to their products.
+The IaaS model provides a complete infrastructure solution to large-scale companies.
+Companies that are into embedded technology, which is hardware-driven, or the companies that offer solutions in gaming software development require the IaaS model.
+CPU configuration, networking capacity, and hardware configurations are most specific to their products.

 Amazon Web Services (AWS)